sethusaim/text-classifaction-kubeflow/README.md

-# Text Classifaction using Kubeflow
+# Text Classification using Kubeflow